Pika-Software/glua-package-manager/README.md

 -- Allows you to disable packet isolation, I don't know why you need it, but it's there. ( def. true ) isolation = true

+-- Should automatically run the package ( works only with packages from lua folders ) autorun = false

 -- Disables the creation of the package logger, if you do not need it you can disable it. ( def. true ) logger = true
 ```